Neighbors Helping Neighbors!

 - Establish, maintain, promote and educate the community with a disaster preparedness awareness program.

-- Provide community service to the City of Thousand Oaks and/or the Thousand Oaks Police Department through direction of the DART Liaison.
+- Provide community service to the City of Thousand Oaks through direction of the Thousand Oaks Police Department.

 - Recruit, train and maintain an active membership as necessary to accomplish these goals.